 CHANGE IN GOVERNANCE

-Since 2013 when we moved to a holding company structure, we have changed our corporate governance structure and system.
+Since 2013 when we adopted a holding company structure, we have changed our corporate governance structure and system.

-On June 17, 2016, we transitioned from being a company with a Board of Corporate Auditors to a company with an Audit & Supervisory Committee, with the objective of arranging an environment that supports appropriate risk taking on the business execution side.
-We have also aimed at strengthening the oversight and supervision function of the Board of Directors, accelerating decisionmaking through the delegation of authority, and raising the level of fairness, transparency, and effectiveness in business execution.
+In 2016, we transitioned from being a company with a Board of Corporate Auditors to a company with an Audit & Supervisory Committee, with the objective of arranging an environment that supports appropriate risk taking on the business execution side.
+We have also aimed at strengthening the oversight and supervision function of the Board of Directors, accelerating decision-making through the delegation of authority, and raising the level of fairness, transparency, and effectiveness in business execution.

 - Implemented the first evaluation of effectiveness of the Board of Directors by external persons